rogerkeays/vimjournal/README.md

 ## Usage in VIM

-Add [Vimjournal.vim](https://raw.githubusercontent.com/rogerkeays/vimjournal/main/vimjournal.vim) to your `$HOME/.vim/ftdetect` directory.
+Add [vimjournal.vim](https://raw.githubusercontent.com/rogerkeays/vimjournal/main/vimjournal.vim) to your `$HOME/.vim/ftdetect` directory.
 You can also symlink it to your github clone of this project if you chose.

-In addition to syntax highlighting, *Vimjournal* adds up the following shortcut keys:
+In addition to syntax highlighting, *vimjournal* adds up the following shortcut keys:

     <C-t> append a record
     <TAB> open and close a detailed record